News & Publications

 Hal was an engaging and generous collaborator and a dedicated mentor to many gerontology researchers in Australia and around the world.
 His commitment was tireless, and his investments in guiding and developing future generations of researchers will benefit Australia for decades to come.

-If you have stories and pictures to share, please send them to here at AAG and we will pass on to Professor Julie Byles (who will be a key contact for the event).
+If you have stories and pictures to share, please click here and we will pass on to Hal's family.
 We know that there are many special memories to share in honour of one of AAG’s greatest treasures.

 Picture: Hal with Immediate past presidents A/P Briony Dow and Dr Helen Barrie at the 2016 AAG Conference, Canberra